tamarin-prover/tamarin-prover/src/009_advanced-features.md

 that the adversary can learn everything sent on an authentic channel.
 The second rule says that whenever there is a fact `!Auth($A,x)`, the message can be sent to any receiver `$B`.
-This fact is again persistent, which means that the adversary can replay it several times, potentially to different receivers.
+This fact is again persistent, which means that the adversary can replay it multiple times, possibly to different receivers.

 Again, if we want the nonce in the protocol to be sent over the authentic